-Here’s how you can embrace rugs with strong, busy patterns and the vivid colours fearlessly at home:
+Here's how you can embrace rugs with strong, busy patterns and vivid colours fearlessly at home:

 Know what kind of rug you're after and consider its effect on the entire interior design

-Be on the lookout for items under our style umbrella.
+Be on the lookout for items under your style umbrella.
 But what if something different caught your attention?

 Keep the largest piece of furniture neutral

 You can always tie your rug with the colour of your sofa.
 Having a neutral-coloured one gives you more options in a design.
-You can change your rug quarterly if you like.
+You can change your rug every now and then if you like.

 Get the accent colour from the rug

-Use supersaturated, faded rugs in rooms with a rich wall colour.
+Use supersaturated, faded rugs in rooms with rich wall colour.

 The beauty of this type of rugs stands out when everything around it has deeper, warmer colours.

 Contrary to popular belief, monochrome interiors aren't just black, grey, and white.
 It means sticking to colour and subtly using different hues and shades used throughout the room.
 Most people prefer cool colours like green or blue in a monochrome scheme.
 Bright colours like red are a little intense for it.
 However, you can try pastel versions of a lively colour just to tone down the intensity of the colour.